 Need a timer?
 The one on the microwave will do.

 Say no to the co-workers heading down the street to grab lunch and talk about how dumb their boss is for an hour.
-While that sounds fun, you're here to study so that instead of hanging out with people that you otherwise wouldn't outside of work, you can spend more time with loved ones.
+While that sounds fun, you're here to study so that you can spend more time with loved ones instead of hanging out with people you otherwise wouldn't do outside of work.

-You take your lunch to your desk (which you also packed the night before).
+You take your lunch to your desk (which you packed the night before).